 Paypal, MasterCard, and Visa are all names that consumers trust for secure payment.
 Each of these companies is trying to remain relevant as user expectations and technologies evolve.

 What Does This Mean?
-The Future in the Mobile Pay in Retail
+The Future of Mobile Pay in Retail

 Consolidation in mobile pay was bound to happen.
 The key players and platforms have emerged, at least for now.